paragsomani/fixed-format-file-generator/README.md

-# Simulator/Mock Server to generate Fixed Format
+# Simulator/Mock Server to generate Fixed Format File
 This python projects creates mock data in fixed file format.

 In order to do that, it needs one configuration file which is in source code.
+With current implementation it supports for following data types:

+1. number
+2. string
+3. filler (with zero - 0 value)
+4. date ( in between currnet time - 60m)
+5. enum
+6. time in hhmmsst format

 ## Technologies Used
 Python 3.x